philipnye/streamlit_testing/streamlit_testing/pages/dashboard/web_metrics/md/faqs.md

 Content metadata - for example which team owns a page, or the last update date for an explainer - can also change where it is changed on the website or more accurate data becomes available to the dashboard.

-## What does a content type of 'Other/unclassified' mean?
+## What does a content type of 'Other' mean?
-This group consists of pages where either:
-- Content doesn't fall into one of the other content type categories (this is true of things like standalone data visualisations, people pages, press releases and 'IfG in the news' pages); or
+This consists of standalone data visualisations, people pages, press releases and 'IfG in the news' pages.

-- Content metadata isn't available for the page.
+## What does a content type or publication type of 'Unclassified' mean?
+These consist of pages and outputs for which content metadata isn't available.
+This is generally either where a page or output hasn't been accessed recently, or where someone has entered an invalid web address.

-The latter group consists of pages which haven't been accessed since the dashboard was developed, and incorrect web addresses that someone has used.
-For pages which haven't been accessed since the dashboard was developed, in most cases a content type has been imputed but in some cases this is not possible.
+For pages which haven't been accessed recently, in most cases a content type has been imputed but in some cases this is not possible.
+It is not possible to impute publication types.

-## What does a publication type of 'Unclassified' mean?
-This group consists of pages which haven't been accessed since the dashboard was developed, and incorrect web addresses that someone has used.
-For pages which haven't been accessed since the dashboard was developed it is not possible to impute a publication type.

 ## What does 'Downloads' measure?
 'Downloads' counts all instances where someone clicks a download link or a call-to-action button within the IfG website to download a file.